 Figure 3.5.
 Superposition of the conformers from MD simulations of noncovalently bound BTK (left) and MacroModel conformational sampling (right) for inhibitors 1 (upper) and 3 (lower).

-Trajectory Analysis of BTK Noncovalently Bound to Different Acrylamide Inhibitors
+Trajectory Analysis of BTK Noncovalently Bound to the Inhibitors

-The trajectories of the noncovalently bound BTK dimers were analysed to better understand the factors affecting their ability to form a covalent bond to Cys481.
-The features investigated were the rotational barrier about the C=C-C=O bonds of inhibitors and the distance between atoms participating in the chemical reaction.
+The trajectories of the noncovalently bound BTK-inhibitor complexes were analysed to better understand the factors which might affect the ability to form the covalent bond to Cys481.
+The features investigated were the rotational barrier about the C=C-C=O bond of the inhibitor and the distance between the atoms involved in C-S bond formation.

 Torsion of the C=C-C=O Bonds

 In order to form a covalent bond, the nucleophilic thiolate of Cys481 has to approach the electrophilic carbon of the warhead.
-Another feature identified as being important was the ability of the warhead to rotate about the C=C-C=O bond.
+One feature identified as being important to this process was the ability of the warhead to rotate about the C=C-C=O bond.
 Flexibility in this torsion could be expected to increase the likelihood of the inhibitor of achieving a geometry resembling the TS for thiol addition by allowing faster sampling of different conformations.
-The torsion angles of the bond between the C=O carbon and α-carbon were measured for all noncovalently bound inhibitors and are presented as distribution plots in Figure 3.6.
+The torsion angles of the bond between the C=O carbon and the α-carbon were measured for all noncovalently bound inhibitors and are presented as distribution plots in Figure 3.6.

 The dihedral angle of 3 was found to vary the least among the inhibitors, followed by 9.
-Upon visualisation, the dihedral rotation in 3 was found to have been hindered by steric clashes between the tert-butyl groups and the iso-propyl group of a leucine and C-terminal of asparagine throughout the simulation.
-This is different from the case in 9, in which the torsional barrier arises from the interactions of the polar functional groups (oxetane and nitrile) with the solvent, namely hydrophobic effect.
+Upon visualisation, the dihedral rotation in 3 was found to be hindered by steric clashes between the tert-butyl group of 3 and the iso-propyl group of a nearby leucine and C-terminal of asparagine throughout the simulation.
+In contrast, for 9, the torsional barrier arises from the interactions of the polar functional groups (oxetane and nitrile) with the solvent, namely a hydrophobic effect.
 On the other hand, for inhibitor 5, the torsion angle distribution spans a range of 180°, suggesting a small dihedral rotation barrier in the binding site.
-Inhibitor 5 may thus be predicted to undergo relatively faster thiol addition due to its greater flexibility within the binding site to form an interaction with Cys481.
+Inhibitor 5 might thus be expected to undergo relatively faster thiol addition due to its greater flexibility within the binding site to form an interaction with Cys481.
 Conversely, the relatively smaller spread in the distributions of 3 and 9 suggests that the thiol additions might be slower for these inhibitors.
 It is seen that for 1, 3, 7, and 9, the angles follow approximately normal distributions.
 Unlike 4, the distribution peaks with opposite signs for 7 and 9 do not interconvert, suggesting that the different states sampled were separated by high rotational barriers.
 It is thus predicted that an absolute configuration of S in the linker (4) allows faster thiol addition compared to its diastereomer (7).